Climbers who died in Nepal storm included famed South Korean

 KATHMANDU, Nepal (AP) - The nine climbers who died during the worst disaster on a Nepal mountain in recent years included the first South Korean to summit all 14 Himalayan peaks over 8,000 meters without using supplemental oxygen.

-An official from the South Korea's Corean Alpine Club said the bodies of Kim Chang-ho and four other South Koreans who were killed will arrive in South Korea on Wednesday.
+Seoul's Foreign Ministry confirmed on Monday that Kim Chang-ho was among the dead but has not yet disclosed the names of the four other South Koreans.
 Four Nepalese guides also were killed when a storm swept the climbers' base camp on Gurja Himal mountain Friday.

 Rescuers had retrieved the climbers' bodies on Sunday after weather cleared.
 The body of one of the guides was taken to his village, while the eight others were flown to Kathmandu.